SrikarVeluvali/Astor-AI/README.md

 ## Features of the Chatbot

 ### Medical Information
-AstorAI provides reliable answers to a wide range of medical questions, leveraging the power of the advanced LLama 3 model and a [custom-trained dataset](https://huggingface.co/datasets/lavita/ChatDoctor-HealthCareMagic-100k) .
+AstorAI provides reliable answers to a wide range of medical questions, leveraging the power of the advanced LLama 3 model with a [custom dataset](https://huggingface.co/datasets/lavita/ChatDoctor-HealthCareMagic-100k) .

 ### Real-Time Responses
 Get immediate, detailed responses to your queries with AstorAI's interactive chatbot, available 24/7 to assist you whenever you need it.